 - Provide contact information for local lawyers and hospitals.

-- Arrange for a spouse or next of kin to be told of an accident, arrest, or death, and advise them on procedures.
+- Arrange for a spouse or next of kin to be informed if you are involved in an accident, arrested, or die, and advise them on the appropriate procedures.

-- Arrange your travel outside of the designated areas in Makkah and Madinah;
+- Arrange for travel outside of the designated areas in Mecca and Medina.

 Learn About Your Destination